Autinfit/PingPong/README.md

 - **_In this tutorial we are going to create a simple Ping-pong game using the C# programming language._**
 - **_We will build this wonderful project using the Windows Forms application in Visual Studio._**
-- **_This game is super easy to make, we are using 3 image frames in the project, one for the player, other for the computer and finally, at the ball._**
+- **_This game is super easy to make, we are using 3 frame pictures in the project, one for the player, other for the computer and finally, at the ball._**
 - **_You can download the images used within this tutorial below the video tutorial section. (https://www.mooict.com/c-tutorials-create-a-simple-pong-game-in-windows-forms-and-visual-studio/)._**
 - **_The source code section will provide you with the complete source code used in this project._**
 - **_We suggest that you try to recreate the project yourself and if you have problems, you can check it with the same source code._**